tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 ---------------
 If you want to play with the Jenkins solution, then you will need to go the following to get the default password

-For solution 1, run the following commands to get a <podId> and put it into the `<podId>` shown in the second command
+For solution 1, run the following commands to get a pod id and put it into the `<podId>` shown in the second command

     kubectl get pods -n logicapp-dev
     kubectl logs <podId> -c jenkins -n logicapp-dev